The Holy City of Varanasi and the Sacred Ganges River

 As the saying goes, “You cannot call yourself a world traveler until you experience India firsthand”.

 We didn’t appreciate the true meaning of this statement until several months after leaving India.

-The border crossing from Nepal to India was an adventure all on its own.
-We spent the entire the day and night taking various methods of transportation, including two taxis, three rickshaws, three buses and an overnight train.
+The border crossing from Nepal to India was an adventure on its own.
+We spent the entire day and night taking various methods of transportation, including two taxis, three rickshaws, three buses and an overnight train.
 It was quite the ordeal.